Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 The second aspect of model objectives is to clarify if it is developed to [save cost, reduce time or increase accuracy](https://tellusant.github.io/docs/articles-posts/cost-time-accuracy.md).
 Too often, objectives focus on accuracy.
 However, no senior executive will approve an accuracy-only model if it adds another layer of nureaucracy.

 **1.2 Modeling Philosophy**
-There are usefully seven modeling philosophies to choose among ranging from "let theory guide choices" to "if it works, it's OK".
+There are usefully seven modeling philosophies to choose among and combine, ranging from "let theory guide choices" to "if it works, it's OK".

 <div style="max-width: 400px; margin: 0 auto;">
 <div class="mermaid">